freeipa/freeipa/8-sudorule.rst

 Groups and *Command Groups* as well as individual users, hosts and commands.

+Older versions of sudo did not require pam access for passwordless rules (e.g. rules with the NOPASSWD keyword). sudo-1.8.23 and newer require pam access for all rules.

 The goal of this unit is to allow ``alice`` (being a ``sysadmin``) to run any command on any FreeIPA-enrolled machine, and to allow ``bob`` (who is merely a web server administrator) to control